By

 Medical Detox Programs use medications to ease symptoms and can sometimes shorten the acute withdrawal period, making the experience significantly more tolerable and safer.

-Medical Opioid Withdrawal Management Available in Maine
+Medical Opioid Withdrawal Management in Maine

-Professional medical detox offers significant advantages over attempting withdrawal without support.
-Treatment providers in Augusta, Sanford, and throughout Maine offer evidence-based medical withdrawal management that reduces discomfort while improving safety and outcomes.Core Medications for Opioid Withdrawal
+Professional, medically supervised withdrawal offers significant advantages over attempting withdrawal without support.
+When detox needs to happen in a medical setting, treatment providers throughout Maine offer evidence-based withdrawal management that reduces discomfort while improving safety and outcomes.

 Core Medications